 3. Testing pH Levels

-- Use a Test Kit: Invest in a reliable test kit or pH strips designed for hot tubs.
+Use a Test Kit: Spend money on a trustworthy test kit or pH strips which are made specifically for hot tub use.

 4. Adjusting pH Levels

-- Raising pH: To increase pH levels, use a pH increaser (sodium carbonate).
-Follow the dosage instructions on the product label based on your hot tub’s water volume.
+Raising pH: To increase pH levels, use a pH increaser (sodium carbonate).
+Check the product label for proper dosage instructions according to your hot tub water volume.

 5. Signs of Imbalanced pH Levels